polar-app/polar-app/packages-isolated/website/content/docs/faq.md

 You can review all flashcards and annotations that you have created in Polar in the annotation viewer.
 Polar supports spaced repetition that automatically schedules reviews based on how well you know a card.

-If you're not familiar with spaced repetition you can ready up on it [here](https://getpolarized.io/2020/09/20/What-is-Spaced-Repetition-A-Beginner's-Guide.html) or read a more detailed overview [here](https://numinous.productions/ttft/).
+If you're not familiar with spaced repetition you can ready up on it
+<a href="https://getpolarized.io/2020/09/20/What-is-Spaced-Repetition-A-Beginner's-Guide.html" target="_blank">here</a> or read a more detailed overview
+<a href="https://numinous.productions/ttft/" target="_blank">here</a>.

 Export to Anki: